leighayanid/100-days-of-code/log.md

 **Today's progress:**
 Followed this 1st [tutorial](https://semaphoreci.com/community/tutorials/getting-started-with-rspec),2nd [tutorial](https://www.relishapp.com/rspec/rspec-rails/v/3-5/docs/gettingstarted)
 and wrote smallest possible test case for the application.
 I am new to testing in rails and no idea how it works, upon reading the tutorials, it gave me some insights about concepts of behavior-driven development, testing tools like rspec and capybara.
 Still figuring out how it works though.
 I am more excited to learn complex testing in the future.

+### Day 2: January 05, 2017
+#####
+I wrote a couple of simple test scripts for rails project today.
+I also updated my Android SDK to the latest version and created a virtual device running Android Nougat.
+Today, I am also preparing my portfolio page.